 You will see the gravel rise up, and with it, the waste stuck to them.
 Slightly raise the siphon tube so the stones fall back down while the detritus gets sucked up along with the water.
 Again, use slow and careful movement as you go through the entire floor of the aquarium.

 - As you do this, keep an eye out for the water level.
 You show be removing 10-15% of the water in your tank.
 Make sure that your filter, temperature regulators, and other aquarium devices are still submerged in water.

 - Slowly add your replacement water into the tank.
 You can use the same gravel vacuum, just put the siphon end into the bucket and the hose end into the aquarium.
 You can also pour the water into the tank, as long as you make sure it’s a slow and steady stream with minimal splashing.

-- Take the aquarium ornaments and your fish net and scrub them clean them using an algal pad.
-Then place them back into the aquarium.
+- Take the aquarium ornaments and your fishnet and scrub them clean using an algal pad.
+Then put them back into the aquarium.

 - You can rinse out your filter using the discarded aquarium water.
-This way, you preserve the bacteria living in it.
-If you plan to change your filter, make sure you do it a few days after you clean the tank.
-This will give time for your fish and bacteria to settle before another big change occurs.
+This way, you save the bacteria living in it.
+If you plan on changing your filter, ensure you do it a few days after you clean the tank.
+This will give your fish and bacteria time to settle before another big change occurs.